Alex Borg (politician): Repubblika

 In August 2021, local NGO Repubblika demanded an apology from Borg.
 The incident followed the Civil Society Network NGO asking social media users whether they would rather see the Nationalist Party replaced by a new political party.
 In a Facebook post, Borg condemned both non-governmental organisations and "completely disassociated" himself "from entities like these, whose main goal goes beyond the principles and values of our glorious party."

 Repubblika's president Robert Aquilina demanded an immediate apology.

 Franco Debono comeback

 In January 2024, Borg endorsed a political comeback for Franco Debono, stating that he would like to see him more “active within the PN’s structures”.
 Debono was a one-time PN MP who became disgruntled with the party, voting against the 2013 budget, effectively bringing down Lawrence Gonzi's government.

 Euthanasia

 Borg stated that if elected leader, he would allow a free vote to Nationalist MPs on a euthanasia bill.

 Abortion

 Borg opposes abortion and believes in the value of life from conception until death.
-However he suggested that party members who favour abortion could still be welcomed within the PN and would “not be completely sidelined,” provided they adhere to the party’s core values and statute, which explicitly include opposing abortion from conception to death.
+However he suggested that party members who favour abortion could still be tolerated within the PN and would “not be completely sidelined,” provided they adhere to the party’s core values and statute, which explicitly include opposing abortion in all circumstances.
+In February 2026, Borg stated that he only agreed with the imprisonment of women who get abortions on a case-by-case basis.